-While your air conditioning unit is made to withstand the weather, including rain and hail damage, there are times when you need to call your AC repair technician to inspect potential damage.
-If your air conditioner sits in standing water, due to storms or other unexpected issues, it can cause serious damage to the moving parts and electrical sections.
-The water usually has to reach about 12-15 inches in depth to affect your air conditioning system, but if there has been any flooding period, call Fras-Air/General Service Experts Heating & Air Conditioning for an AC inspection as soon as possible.
+While your AC system is built to withstand the elements, including rain and storm damage, there are times when you need to call your AC repair technician to inspect possible damage.
+If your air conditioner sits in standing water, due to a torrential downpour or other unexpected issues, it can cause serious damage to the moving parts and electrical components.
+The water usually has to reach about a foot in depth to affect your air conditioner, but if there has been any flooding whatsoever, call Fras-Air/General Service Experts for an AC inspection immediately.

-For a full air conditioning inspection and safety check, call Fras-Air/General Service Experts Heating & Air Conditioning today and we’ll make sure your air conditioning unit is working safely and efficiently.
-Help keep your family safe during storm season and make sure to follow these guidelines if your city is under a serious storm warning.
+For a full AC inspection and safety check, call Fras-Air/General Service Experts today and we’ll make sure your air conditioning unit is running safely and efficiently.
+Help keep your family safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.

 Student loan debt in the USA has been a growing issue for a very long time.
 Today’s total student debt is more than $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re thinking about your higher education journey or counseling someone who is, it’s crucial to...
 Continue reading

 By Brian Sodoma, for Service Experts With autumn around the corner, homeowners will soon be planning for the winter weather ahead.
 Cold weather puts even more demand on your heating system.
 To prepare your heating unit for the heavy work it will be doing, routine HVAC maintenance should be on...
 Continue reading

 The HVAC business is in a constant state of change.
 With technological breakthroughs and increasing environmental concerns, the skills required of HVAC technicians are evolving faster than ever.
 Preparing to adapt and satisfy these new challenges is crucial for anyone hoping to join the business....
 Continue reading